Basicprogrammer10/connorcode-writing/programming/like-system.md

 Now this is big progress for me but as always, it can be made bettor.

 Right now, each IP address gets only one view per article.
-I could improve on this by alloying each IP to add a new view every 20 min to an hour or something.
+I could improve on this by allowing each IP to add a new view every 20 min to an hour or something.
 This would help improve the accuracy of the counter because one person could have many views but not all at once.
+This is why I have the view and like tables store the date, so implementing this feature won't require migrating the database.

 Thank you for reading!
 I wrote this all surprisingly quickly.
 I guess I just wanted to tell someone :p